 We're pleased to present to you this year's Annual Water Quality Report.
 This report is designed to inform you about the quality water and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water.
 Our water source is ground water from four wells.
-The wells draw from the Floridan Aquifer.
+The wells draw from the Floridian Aquifer.
 Because of the excellent quality of our water, the only treatment required is chlorine for disinfection purposes.

-In 2009 the Department of Environmental Protection performed a Source Water Assessment on our system.
-The assessment was conducted to provide information about any potential sources of contamination in the vicinity of our wells.
-There are two potential sources of contamination identified for this system with moderate susceptibility levels.
-The assessment results are available on the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swapp or they can be obtained from City Hall at 465 Valparaiso Parkway.
+In 2012 the Florida Department of Environmental Protection performed a Source Water Assessment on our system and a search of the data sources indicated no potential sources of contamination near our wells.
+The assessment results are available on the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swap or they can be obtained from City Hall at 465 Valparaiso Parkway.